 This is also another clear win for the air fryer.
 A boiling vat of oil is never going to be the safest option.
 Yes, electrically controlled appliances have made this much more manageable, but I would still much prefer to deal with hot air than a bunch of boiling oil!!

 If a small child pulls an air fryer cord, the most they will get is a bump on the head and maybe some minor burns.
-With a deep fryer, they will likely get hot oil dumped on them in some fashion.
+With a deep fryer, they will probably get hot oil dumped on them in some fashion.

 There have been some wild accusations going around the internet about air fryers burning your house down, but (as long as you buy a good quality air fryer) this is unlikely to be a problem!

-When you cook with a deep fat fryer, the oil you are using to cook will naturally soak into the food you are cooking.
+When you cook with a deep-fat fryer, the oil you are using to cook will naturally soak into the food you are cooking.

 To get a good result in the air fryer, you only need a spritz of oil at most.